Connected Vehicle Support for Arizona Roles and Responsibilities

 Private Commercial CarriersProvide, modify and maintain software applications inside trucks / vehicles to work with connected vehicle roadside equipment.

-Private Information Service ProvidersCoordinate and facilitate sharing of traffic, event, weather, incident and other information on corridors crossing the boundaries between States and/or Districts
+Private Information Service ProvidersCoordinate and facilitate, as appropriate, sharing of traffic, event, weather, incident and other information generated from conected vehicle infrastructure and systems.

 Provide support from the media for traffic and incident data.